 MSc Engineering Design

-Growing demands on functionality, sustainability and innovation continuously increase the complexity of product development.
-Students in the master’s programme in Engineering Design obtain essential technical and organisational skills for the successful development and engineering of a wide range of technical products.
+The master's programme in Engineering Design covers product development and its growing complexity driven by rising demands for functionality, sustainability and innovation.
+Students in the programme acquire essential technical and organisational skills for the successful development and engineering of a wide range of technical products.
 The programme consists of two tracks offering specialised expertise in key areas of engineering design: Machine Design and Mechatronics.

 Engineering Design at KTH